Lieutenant-Colonel Ryan Palmer, CD

 In 1981, Lieutenant-Colonel Vernon attended Royal Military College in Kingston, graduating four years later with a Bachelor of Arts degree in English Literature.
 He was commissioned in Princess Patricia’s Canadian Light Infantry, and completed a Master of Arts degree at Dalhousie University in Halifax before joining his regiment’s Second Battalion in Baden-Soellingen, West Germany, in September 1986.

 In Germany, Lieutenant-Colonel Vernon served as a mechanized rifle platoon commander, completed the Basic Mortarman Course, obtained his German jump wings, and played on his unit’s rugby team.
 When the battalion was repatriated in 1988, he was posted to Royal Roads Military College as a newly-promoted captain and squadron commander.
-One year later, he went to 3 PPCLI as second-in-command of C, and later Administration, Company.
+One year later, he went to 3 PPCLI as second-in-command of C Company, and later Administration Company.
 He finished his Short Service Engagement as a leadership and tactics instructor at the Infantry School at Canadian Forces Base Gagetown.
 As a secondary duty, he edited the quarterly Infantry Journal.

 On leaving the army in 1994, he and his wife, Sherri, moved to Calgary and shortly thereafter he spent a month in Croatia as a freelance journalist.
 On his return, he began working for CBC Newsworld as a researcher and later television news program producer.
-He is currently a videojournalist for the CBC TV supper hour news program “CBC News at Six”.
+He worked as a videojournalist for the CBC TV supper hour news program “CBC News at Six”.
 During the spring of 2002 he was assigned to cover Canadian troops in Afghanistan and spent two months in Kandahar, Kabul, and Bagram.

 Lieutenant-Colonel Vernon joined the Calgary Highlanders in 1999.
 Since then, he has completed a number of staff courses and served as the operations officer, officer commanding A Company, and deputy commanding officer.
 In 2003 he was the deputy commanding officer of Task Force Four, assigned to fighting forest fires near Okanagan Falls, BC.
 In 2006 he completed the Combat Team Commanders Course in Gagetown, New Brunswick.
 He was promoted to his present rank and assumed command of the Calgary Highlanders in October 2007.
 He commanded the Regiment during its Centennial year and handed over command on November 6, 2010.
+In 2019, he was promoted to the rank of Colonel and appointed as the Commander of 41 Canadian Brigade Group.

 Lieutenant-Colonel Tom W. Manley, CD